bokkypoobah/BlueFrontiersVaryonContractAudit/audit/README.md

 ## Summary

-[Blue Frontiers](https://www.blue-frontiers.com/) intends to run a crowdsale in May/June 2018.
+[Blue Frontiers](https://www.blue-frontiers.com/) intends to run a crowdsale in May or June 2018.

 Bok Consulting Pty Ltd was commissioned to perform an private audit on the Ethereum smart contracts for Blue Frontiers's crowdsale.